heyLu/lp/js/babl/README.md

   hubot? (setup is quite complex, need to understand quite a few different parts)

+## wishlist

+* how do we websocket efficiently? should we batch (both client and server), should/could we send binary?

 ## api playground

 here are some ideas how the api could look.